Swift (programming language): Protocol-oriented programming

-Another key feature of Objective-C is its use of protocols, known in most modern languages as interfaces.
-Protocols promise that a particular class implements a set of methods, meaning that other objects in the system can call those methods on any object supporting that protocol.
-This is often used in modern OO languages as a substitute for multiple inheritance, although the feature sets are not entirely similar.
-A common example of a protocol in Cocoa is the NSCopying protocol, which defines one method, copyWithZone, that implements deep copying on objects.
+Protocols promise that a particular type implements a set of methods or properties, meaning that other instances in the system can call those methods on any instance implementing that protocol.
+This is often used in modern object-oriented languages as a substitute for multiple inheritance, although the feature sets are not entirely similar.

 In Objective-C, and most other languages implementing the protocol concept, it is up to the programmer to ensure that the required methods are implemented in each class.
 Swift adds the ability to add these methods using extensions, and to use generic programming (generics) to implement them.
 Combined, these allow protocols to be written once and support a wide variety of instances.
 Also, the extension mechanism can be used to add protocol conformance to an object that does not list that protocol in its definition.